-The book really facilitates exploring creativity even just with paper.
+The book facilitates exploring creativity even just with paper.
 While you read, you are seeding curiosity.

-#2 Boost literacy skill through creating a lasagna garden
+#2 Boost literacy skills by creating a lasagna garden

 You may be surprised by their creative mind!
-As a matter of fact, I have learned different perspectives by listening to the little teachers.
+I have learned different perspectives by listening to the little teachers.

 #3 Create a drama play